HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ##### USCDI Health Assessments Data Element ValueSets

 The table below lists the USCDI Health Assessments Data Elements and the associated value sets for each USCDI Data Element.
 This table and guidance intend to promote interoperability by introducing domain-specific value sets as "starter sets" that implementers **SHOULD** use.
-Implementers **SHALL?/SHOULD?** treat them as having an [extensible] binding to the corresponding US Core Profile.
+Implementers **SHOULD** treat them as having an [extensible] binding to the corresponding US Core Profile.
 For example, the *Functional Status Clinician Interpretation ValueSet* is **extensibly** bound to the US Core Simple Observation Profile for clinical judgment observations when communicating Functional Status Observations.
 However, the value sets in this table are not formally bound to a US Core Profile in the StructureDefinitions, and "automatic" validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.

 {% include assessment-valueset-table-generator.html %}